refractionPOINT/lce_doc/docs/replay.md

 * `insight.evt.get`
 * `insight.det.get`

-The returned dhtopata from the API contains the following:
+The returned data from the API contains the following:
 * `responses`: a list of the actions that would have been taken by the rule (like `report`, `task`, etc).
 * `num_evals`: a number of evaluation operation performed by the rule.
 This is a rough estimate of the performance of the rule.
 * `num_events`: the number of events that were replayed.